 Because the rumen is the largest area of the stomach and the section that focuses on reducing feed to be passed through the digestive process, it is crucial that it is properly developed and remains healthy.

 The ruminant system relies very heavily on the rumen segment of the stomach.
 For cattle to convert food into energy, their rumen must be healthy at all times and properly developed.
-All cattle handlers need to know how to ensure the success of a calf’s stomach growth.
+All cattle handlers, including both beef cattle and dairy cows, need to know how to ensure the success of a calf’s stomach growth.

 When a calf is born, it begins its life as a functionally non-ruminant animal.
 It has the ruminant anatomy, but only the abomasum is fully developed at the time of birth.
 This is the compartment that has a similar processing ability to the human stomach.

 While the other three chambers are present, they remain undeveloped and out of use as long as a calf continues feeding solely on milk.
 As the calf begins to consume starter grain and forage, bacteria microbes start to develop in the rumen and reticulum.
 The further fermentation of these bacteria is what causes the rumen to begin development.

 Milk and liquid substitutes bypass the rumen and reticulum, but dry feed collects in these areas, beginning the chemical changes necessary for development.
 Dry feed absorbs water already ingested by the cattle, providing the right conditions for bacteria growth.

 That bacteria then helps to metabolize nutrients and produce volatile fatty acids, effectively lowering the pH of the rumen by way of neutralizing acids and improving bacteria growth.